Mehmood-Ali/My-Cybersec-Journey/Certifications/ITIL v4 Foundation/README.md

 - 📖 Document summaries of ITIL v4 concepts.
 - 📝 Track key exam notes and sample questions.
 - 🧩 Create diagrams for the Service Value System and Value Chain.
+- 🏆 Showcase certification achievement and related documents.

 ---

 ## 🚀 Goals
 - Build a strong understanding of ITIL v4 concepts.
-- Use these notes to prepare for the ITIL v4 Foundation exam.
-- Reuse ITIL principles in real-world ITSM and cybersecurity work.
+- Apply ITIL principles in real-world ITSM and cybersecurity work.
+- Use this repo as both a **learning resource** and a **certification showcase**.

 ---

-✨ *This repository will grow as I deepen my ITIL v4 knowledge.*
+✨ *This repository reflects my ITIL v4 journey – from preparation to certification success.*